H0rologium/H0rologium/Among Us Automation/README.md

 -Upon a match, perform a series of keyboard and mouse actions

 This program does occaisionally use values for a resolution of 1920 x 1200.
 While implementing dynamic resolutions would not be impossible, this project is only for self-education, and as such I currently do not have plans on packaging officially.
-If you'd like to submit a PR I'm willing to review it, however.